 In essence, evolution is change.
 It has no intelligence and no consciousness — it is not an entity.
 Evolution is mindless.

 Environmental changes, or changes in survival requirements, precipitate devolution.
 Aspects of biological entities atrophy when no longer needed or used.

 Evo talks about that.

-You see, there is another family split in progress.
+As mentioned, there is another family split in progress.
 It is well along.
-People are actively aligning themselves with one side of the split or the other — even while they don't know the consequences.
+People are aligning themselves with one side of the split or the other — even while they don't know the consequences.

 Evo describes a way to make it more likely that you and your descendents will, in fact, end up with the side you prefer.